-- If you’re taking part in activities on the mountain, it’s best to travel with travel insurance with World Nomads.
-World Nomads offers great prices and coverage
+- If you’re taking part in activities on the mountain, it’s best to travel with travel insurance from Heymondo.
+They offer great prices and coverage

 - Adaptor: Remember that Luxembourg uses Type J electrical plugs (same as nearby Switzerland).
-Our universal plug fit just fine!
+Our universal plug fits just fine!

 - Protect Your Trip: We don’t travel without travel insurance, nor should you.
 You never know what can happen while traveling, so it’s best to be prepared.
 HeyMondo provides excellent short-term and long-term travel insurance plans.